The parallels are ominous:

 He then took a 20 minute ferry to an island where the Labor Party held a summer camp for young people.
 Wearing a police sweater, he told some of the young people that he wanted to talk to them about the bombing and then opened fire and shot them at point blank range.
 He killed 68 before the police arrived and he surrendered.

 Until recently, Breivik was an active member of the Progress Party.
 With 41 seats it is the second largest party in Parliament after the Labor Party.
 The party tripled its support in 1987 when the leader at that time, Carl Hagen, told his supporters, “The asylum seekers are on their way to take over our fatherland,” and read from a letter supposedly from a Muslim, which said, “This country will be Muslim!
 We give birth to more children than you, and several true-believing Muslims arrive in Norway every year, men in productive age.
 One day the infidel cross in the flag shall also go away!”

 The so-called Mustafa letter was proven in court to be a fraud, but it had its desired effect in galvanizing anti-immigrant sentiment.

 The 2009 national election was quite dramatic.
-It looked for a while that the Labor Party would lose after ruling Norway for over 60 years, but the Progress Party got into arguments with its coalition partners and looked confused, and voters lost confidence in its capacity to govern.
+It looked for a while that the Labor Party would lose after ruling Norway for over 60 years, but the Progress Party got into arguments with its coalition partners and looked confused, and voters lost confidence in their capacity to govern.
 In the end the Labor Party was able to put together a coalition of socialists and progressives that formed a government.